 To help find what may be causing problems or to look for problems of the heart structure the doctor may also order:

-Blood tests and urine tests—to look for abnormal levels of substances in the blood that may stimulate arrhythmias
+Blood tests and urine tests—to look for stimulants in the blood that may cause rhythm changes

-Medical device implantation—A device is placed by the heart to track the heart's activity.
-It can also send an electrical signal to correct dangerous rhythms.
-Options include:
+Medical device implantation—placed by the heart to track and correct the heart's activity.
+Types of devices include:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.